 I'm a Nosework student.
-I have two competing shepherds and one mixed breed I used Nosework as a confidence builder for.
+I have two competing shepherds and one mixed breed that I used Nosework as a confidence builder for.

 National Association of Canine Scent Work (NACSW)

 The NACSW is nosework sport's grandfather.
 Founded in 2006, it runs its organization much like detection-dog training such as bomb and drug dogs.
-Interest bloomed fast and soon after its creation a community of sniffer dogs and their owners created the competitions that take place today.
+Interest bloomed fast, and soon after its creation a community of sniffer dogs and their owners created the competitions that take place today.
 The NACSW strives for the highest standards for its competitors.

 They use the following scents in practice and trials:

 The four scenarios used for each competition are interior, exterior, vehicles, and containers.
 And there are many tiers of titles (as shown in the table below).

 The NACSW also has a dog shelter program that provides opportunities for shelter dogs to learn the sport and even allows the shelters to compete in NACSW trials for free.